UCSF-CAT-Bioinformatics/CAT_Bioinfo_Training/data_reduction/01-preproc_htstream_mm.md

         * *Check the JSON file that is produced.
 Were any PhiX reads identified?* (1)

-    * *Try to figure out how to use hts_Stats in combination with grep to search for reads that contain the sequence "CCGTCTTCTGCTTG".
-How many were there?
-Do you notice anything strange about them?

 --------

 ## A RNAseq preprocessing pipeline